gntlmnoffice/archlinux-guide/programs.md

 ## Tools
 - [xdotool](https://jlk.fjfi.cvut.cz/arch/manpages/man/xdotool.1) window management tool.
 - [moreutils](https://joeyh.name/code/moreutils/) collection of unix tools, I use it for `ifne` and `mispipe`.
+- [inotify-tools](https://github.com/inotify-tools/inotify-tools/wiki) for reacting to changes in the filesystem.